Call Me Lottie – by Chris Green

 ‘Six months ago, you say?’

 There is a more prolonged silence.
 I take a gulp at my G and T, wondering whether I should elaborate.
 Lottie continues to pace up and down.
-I imagine that I might now be off the case.
+I imagine I might now be off the case.
 I’ve had cases like this before.
 Too many of them.
 Cases where I haven’t come up with the desired result and haven’t been paid.
 Not to be paid is the last thing I need right now.
-And I can hardly send Nolan Rocco or Charlie Gore round to sort Lottie out.
+And I can hardly send Nolan Rocco or Charlie Gunn round to sort Lottie out.
 While I haven’t up to now intimated that I have a cash flow issue, I suggest politely that she might want to settle the account early.
-Get it out of the way, as it were.
+Get it out of the way.
 Get it off her chest.
 Perhaps she takes this too literally.

 ‘I was wondering if we couldn’t negotiate that,’ she says, unbuttoning her blouse.

 ‘Ditch honest and trustworthy,’ she says.
-‘Sentimental advertising regarding scruples gets you nowhere in the twenty first century.
-You don’t want to be chasing around after Mrs Dillinger’s cat forever, do you?’
+‘Sentimental advertising regarding scruples gets you nowhere in the twenty-first century.
+You don’t want to be chasing around after Mrs Floyd’s cat forever, do you?’

 ‘What about deceitful and arrogant?’
 I suggest.